botram/botram-react-native/README.md

 Launch applications when needed without upfront commitments.
   * [Amazon web Services Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/?nc2=h_m1) - Easy to begin, Impossible to outgrow
   * [Amazon web Services S3](https://aws.amazon.com/s3/?nc2=h_m1) - Simple, durable, massively scalable object storage

-### Other Information

->This is out final project a [HACKTIV8](https://hacktiv8.com/) , as long as we graduated, the server is already takedown, so it cannot be accessed or downloaded, we make this app just for education, for ourself, thank you ^^